LizzetClifton/Maya_Tree_Generator/README.md

 L-Systems are mathematical systems for using rules to rewrite and replace parts of an object in order to create a larger and more complex whole.
 You begin with one object and use your rules to change it every generation (iteration, frame, etc.).
 This is usually accomplished with recursion.

-Below, I will explain the basic concept of L-Systems in a more painless way with an example for rewriting strings.
+Below, I will first explain the basic concept of L-Systems in a more painless way with an example for rewriting strings.
 If you are familiar with L-Systems, feel free to skip to the "My Project" section.

 An L-system for rewriting strings generally has the following components: